Forecasting software development projects

 The green line represents the most likely completion date, the dashed red line indicates the earliest possible completion date, and the dashed blue line designates the latest possible completion date.
 This range of outcomes helps you prepare for different eventualities and plan your project more effectively.

 The histogram of the completion dates is at the bottom of the diagram.
-Its purpose is to provide a visual representation of the likely completion dates and their probabilities, allowing you to assess the overall distribution of possible completion times.
+Its purpose is to provide a visual representation of the likely completion dates and their probabilities, allowing you to assess the overall distribution of possible completion dates.

 Continuously updating the forecast